HeidarM/Fibonacci-anyon-quantum-circuits/README.md

 # Quantum Algorithms and Circuits for Topological Phases

-Quantum-circuit studies of topological phases and anyonic systems, particularly Fibonacci anyons: preparing string-net ground states, creating and braiding excitations, and executing arbitrary braid words as logical gates.
+This repository implements quantum circuits for topological phases and anyonic systems in Qiskit, with a particular focus on ***Fibonacci anyons***.
+The circuits prepare string-net ground states, create and braid excitations, and
+***execute arbitrary braid words as logical gates***; they are run both in Qiskit Aer simulations and on ***real IBM Quantum hardware***.
 Together, these operations effectively emulate a topological quantum computer on conventional gate-based hardware.
-The circuit constructions are validated using Qiskit simulations and symbolic derivations in Mathematica, and optimized for IBM Quantum systems with hardware-aware transpilation.
+The circuit constructions are also validated using symbolic derivations in Mathematica and optimized for IBM Quantum systems with backend-aware transpilation.

 The circuits provide ingredients for studying non-Abelian encoding and error correction.